Western Animation: Hong Kong Phooey

 - In another, the help was him bouncing the cabinet into a wall in an attempt to escape (after Spot was cat-napped).

 - In another, he got out without help by using the middle drawer.
-(The cabinet has three drawers: Penrod usually enters through the top one and HKP leaves through the low one) Then he somehow fell into it and Spot had to help him as usual.
+(The cabinet has three drawers: Penrod usually enters through the bottom one and HKP leaves through the top one) Then he somehow fell into it and Spot had to help him as usual.

 - He also got out without help when he crawled his way out under a carpet on which the cabinet was placed.